d-morenop/Advective-diffusive-ice-column/README.md

 # Advective-diffusive ice column in the presence of strain heating
-Scripts require to represent solutions, solve equations and plot figures.
+Script require to represent solutions, solve equations and plot figures.